In KDE 3.2 a common menu format is introduced at http://freedesktop.org/Standards/menu-spec/

 Info Center has a hidden Information menu whose

-contents are defined by kde-information.menu
+contents are defined by kde-information.menu and

-whose icon and name are defined by kde-information.directory
+whose icon and name are defined by kde-information.directory.

 Screensavers contains a hidden System/Screensavers menu,